Professional mobile radio

 Professional mobile radio (also known as private mobile radio (PMR) in the UK) are person-to-person two-way radio voice communications systems which use portable, mobile, base station, and dispatch console radios.
-PMR radio systems are based on such standards as MPT-1327, TETRA, APCO 25, and DMR which are designed for dedicated use by specific organizations, or standards such as NXDN intended for general commercial use.
+PMR systems are based on such standards as MPT-1327, TETRA, APCO 25, and DMR which are designed for dedicated use by specific organizations, or standards such as NXDN intended for general commercial use.
 These systems are used by police, fire, ambulance, and emergency services, and by commercial firms such as taxis and delivery services.
 Most systems are half-duplex, in which multiple radios share a common radio channel, and only one can transmit at a time.
 Transceivers are normally in receive mode, the user presses a push-to-talk button on his microphone when he wants to talk, which turns on his transmitter and turns off his receiver.
 They use channels in the VHF and UHF bands, giving them a limited range, usually 3 to 20 miles depending on terrain.
 Output power is typically limited to 4 watts.
 Repeaters installed on tall buildings, hills or mountain peaks are used to increase the range of systems.